Disambiguation of Emotion Annotations by Contextualizing Events in Plausible Narratives: Analysis

 \paragraph{The Overall Influence of Backstories in Emotion Analysis.} The probability of each emotion category being evoked on average across the 1000 events (see \Cref{tab:3levelemo}, under the column labeled E) reveals a typical distribution of emotions associated with general descriptions of human experiences.
 It favors frequently occurring categories, such as joy, surprise, and no emotion.
 In comparison, the average scores for the emotions evoked given entire chains (columns labeled C) generated by the three methods is .24, .19 and .27 respectively.
 This is considerably higher than the average probability of the emotion on events (.08).
 The standard deviation shows substantial variability which indicates that there are several cases where the intended emotion has a very high probability.
 The generated context does disambiguate emotion categorization for our automatic system.

-The chains generated with PCR more clearly evoke the desired emotion than those generated with the baseline method.
-The human annotation confirms this trend (see \Cref{app:anno}).
+The chains generated through PCR evoke the desired emotions more effectively than those produced with the baseline method, as confirmed by human annotations (see \Cref{fig:humanaggplot}).
 PCR is particularly successful in generating event chains for the emotions of relief and sadness.
-Conversely, evoking the emotions of boredom, trust, or no-emotion is challenging.
-Further analysis of discrete predicted labels reveals common instances of misclassification, such as confusion between guilt and shame, as well as between disgust and anger (see \Cref{app:pred}).
+However, capturing emotions such as boredom or trust proves to be challenging, possibly due to the insufficient information in the context or backstory, or because these emotions require very specific events to be effectively evoked.
+Joy appears to be less distinctly recognized in contextualized events compared to isolated ones, suggesting that this emotion category does not benefit from our approach.
+Further analysis of discrete predicted labels reveals common misclassifications, particularly between guilt and shame, as well as between disgust and anger (see \Cref{app:pred}).
+Moving forward, generating a larger initial sample size of target events, along with a final filtering process for unsuccessful cases, could produce a large number of narratives where the intended emotion responses are evoked for these particular categories.

 In summary, our analysis shows that systems recognize modifications to the emotion interpretation of events under the inclusion of contextual backstories.
 Nonetheless, certain categories present challenges for clear emotion evocation through contexts, necessitating further exploration.